babylonlabs-io/finality-provider/docs/commit-pub-rand.md

 ### Generating a Commit

+A randomness pair is essentially a pair of `32-byte` points over `secp256k1`.
-A public randomness commit is essentially a list of public randomness, each committed to a specific height.
-In particular, it consists of:
+A public randomness commit is a list of public randomness, each committed to a specific height.
+In particular, a commit consists of:

 - a merkle root containing a list of public randomness values,
 - a start height, indicating from which height the randomness starts, and